learn-co-curriculum/hs-git-website-lab/README.md

 * Now that we have a local copy, we can cd into the project `cd hs-git-website-lab` and begin working on the lab!

-* First let's make an `index.html` page for our site.
+* Let's make an `index.html` page for our site in this directory.

 `touch index.html`
 `subl index.html`